HuseynA28/AdPredictor-Web-services-model-deployment/README.md

 - **FastAPI**: For building a highly efficient and scalable API service.
 - **Docker**: For containerizing the application and ensuring environment consistency.
 - **GitHub Actions**: For continuous integration and continuous deployment (CI/CD), automating the model training and deployment process.

+## Conclusion

+By automating the training and deployment of the AdPredictor model with GitHub Actions to Docker Hub, this project efficiently bridges the gap between data science and operational deployment.
+It ensures that the predictive service is robust, up-to-date, and readily available for making accurate predictions, thus maximizing the advertising spend ROI for businesses.

 ## Author